 Funding applications are voted on by a group of disabled people and unpaid carers.
 Any fundable project needs to meet at least one of current community priorities for the programme.
 These are reviewed every 6 months.
 The current priorities are:

-- Raising awareness and acceptance of disability (in any and all forms) and the needs of carers
+- Increasing equity and raising awareness of disability in any and all forms, and the needs of disabled people and carers;

-- Increasing physical and environmental access, including making public transport more accessible
+- Increasing physical and environmental access, such as making public transport more accessible;

-- Access to activities, learning, volunteering, employment and enjoyment
+- Increasing access to activities, learning, volunteering, employment and enjoyment.

 As well as funding, projects funded by the Local People Programme are supported through the monthly Get Togethers, by a paid worker employed by Scope, and relevant training opportunities.
 The monthly Get Togethers are a central part of the programme – they do not give out funding to groups who are not part of this network.